tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    proceeds with the handshake as usual.
 This is referred to as "ECH rejection".
    When ECH is rejected, the server sends an acceptable ECH configuration in its EncryptedExtensions message.
-1. If it supports ECH and can decrypt it, then it forwards the CllientHelloInner to the backend, who terminates the connection.
+1. If it supports ECH and can decrypt it, then it forwards the ClientHelloInner to the backend, who terminates the connection.
 This is referred to as "ECH acceptance".